 Cook international cuisines with the rest of the family

 Summer is the best time for picnics.
 And picnics should not be basic.
-Get everyone onboard an international cuisine adventure.
+Get everyone on board an international cuisine adventure.
 Schedule a picnic at least once a week, with each day devoted to a specific foreign cuisine.
 Make sure everyone has something to do in the kitchen.

 Start with something familiar like Italian.
 Think Ravioli di Zucca.
 It’s strange enough to get everyone interested.
 But it’s still relatively simple that your family won’t end up bickering with each other while preparing the dish.
 Take the dish outside and dine al fresco.

-Start gardening as a group
+Start gardening as a group.

 You can turn your front or back yard into a herb or vegetable garden.
 Or a flower garden if you want to prettify your property.

-You’re deprived of a front or back yard?
+Are you deprived of a front or back yard?
 No problem.
 You can try out hydroponic gardening, which does not require too much space.
 Again, your excellent water supply will come in handy.